Advertisement

 Additional Notes

-The waitlist opened May 20, 2024.
-The online application is a pre-application, requiring a full application packet and interview for eligibility.
+The Multi-Family Housing (BDCIC) waitlist opened on May 20, 2024.
+An online pre-application is available, but a full application packet and interview are required for eligibility determination.

 Multi-family Housing (BDCIC) Waitlist